-If your family has been struggling with communication with your deaf or hard of hearing child, I (Rachel) have over 8 years of experience working with and interacting with the deaf and hard of hearing population.
+If your family has been struggling with communication with your deaf or hard of hearing child, I (Rachel) have over 10 years of experience working with and interacting with the deaf and hard of hearing population.
 I am fluent in sign language and am familiar with the everyday demands of raising a deaf child.
-I Having worked for the past five years within several local school systems’ regional school for the deaf, I know about supports available to students through the school district as well as challenges they face while going through school.
+Having worked for the past seven years within several local school systems’ regional school for the deaf, I know about supports available to students through the school district as well as challenges they face while going through school.
 I want to work alongside you and your family to improve communication, strengthen family bonds, and bolster your family relationships as we develop your child’s social and emotional skills.

 I will work alongside you to address issues such as: